bgabbasov/menta-0.3/doc/analysis/dictionary.md

 Subclass of all _Unable to setup_ issues.
 Parameters:
  - machine(network address)

+## Format of different version
+User can't work with document because he have older or newer programm.

+## restore data
+User want restore backuped version of data. parameter - target date of target tag or target id

+## tried actions
+User tried do something

+## disabled period
+period when any actions from support disabled

 ## extends
 Keyword to identify the reference to super Class.